 Google the word plus one syllable of how someone might spell out its pronunciation.

-If you’re dealing with a language that is written in characters like Chinese, Cyrillic, or Korean that has been transliterated into English, type the English phrase in Google Translate to get the original language characters.
-Copy and paste them into Forvo to get the source language pronunciation.
+If you’re dealing with a language that is written in characters like Chinese, Cyrillic, or Korean that have been transliterated into English, type the English phrase in Google Translate to get the original language characters.
+Copy and paste them into Forvo or Youglish to get the source language pronunciation.
+Thanks to narrator PJ Ochlan for this tip.

 Sometimes a phone call will be your quickest and easiest way to learn a pronunciation.
 Most people responding to such calls are surprised at the request but eager and happy to help you.
 I imagine that such calls become interesting anecdotes that the person relates to friends or family.

-Calling after-hours usually will connect to an outgoing voice mail recording that will say the pronunciation.
-Whenever someone answers the phone and says the pronunciation you’re looking for, you can always respond with, “I’m sorry, I must have dialed the number incorrectly.” 🙂
+Calling after-hours usually will connect to an outgoing voice mail recording that will include the pronunciation.
+If you feel shy when someone answers the phone with the pronunciation you’re looking for, you can always respond with, “I’m sorry, I must have dialed the number incorrectly.” 🙂

 You can Google a town name and usually find a web site for the town.
 Call the town clerk or the Chamber of Commerce.
 If the place is in another country, narrator Jim Seybert has this advice: